Amazon CloudWatch – Metrics, Alarms & Dashboards

 Monitor Logs from EC2 Instances in Real-time

-• can help track number of errors for e.g. 404, 500, for even specific literal terms “NullReferenceException”, occurring in the applications, which can then be matched to a threshold to send notification
+• Can help track number of errors for e.g. 404, 500, or even specific literal terms “NullReferenceException”, occurring in applications, which can then be matched to a threshold to send notification.

 Monitor AWS CloudTrail Logged Events

-• can be used to monitor particular API activity as captured by CloudTrail by creating alarms in CloudWatch and receive notifications
+• Can be used to monitor particular API activity as captured by CloudTrail by creating alarms in CloudWatch and receiving notifications.

 Archive Log Data

-• can help store the log data in highly durable storage, an alternative to S3
+• Can help store log data in highly durable storage, an alternative to S3.

 Log Route 53 DNS Queries